Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Related Work

 \textbf{Training large-scale SNNs} from scratch presents a significant challenge.
-To alleviate the non-differentiable issue of neuronal spiking function, one branch of works focus on converting trained ANNs to SNNs~\cite{rueckauer2017conversion,han2020rmp,li2021free,yan2021near,deng2021optimal}.
-Typically, such ANN2SNN methods map the non-linear activation layer in a trained ANNs to a neuron spiking layer and scale the threshold or the weights accordingly.
-It is worth noting that only in the realm of classification tasks, excellent results have been demonstrated by the SNNs methods; in fine-grained regression tasks and specifically in human pose estimation, the SNNs performance is still inadequate.
-Another branch of works, on the other hand, focus on training SNNs from scratch, often by following the back-propagation through time (BPTT) framework and applying surrogate derivatives~\cite{li2021differentiable} to approximate the gradient of neuronal spiking function.
-This line of works have delivered impressive performance in classification tasks~\cite{fang2021incorporating,fang2021deep,li2021differentiable,yao2022glif,yao2023attention,zhou2022spikformer} as well as regression tasks~\cite{hagenaars2021self}.
+To address the non-differentiable issue of neuronal spiking function, one branch of works focus on converting trained ANNs to SNNs~\cite{rueckauer2017conversion,deng2021optimal}.
+It is worth noting that only in the realm of classification tasks, excellent results have been demonstrated by the SNNs methods; the performance is still lacking in fine-grained regression tasks and specifically in human pose estimation.
+Meanwhile, another branch of works focus on training SNNs from scratch, often by following the back-propagation through time (BPTT) framework and applying surrogate derivatives~\cite{li2021differentiable} to approximate the gradient of neuronal spiking function.
+This line of works have delivered impressive performance in classification tasks~\cite{fang2021deep,li2021differentiable,yao2023attention,zhou2022spikformer} as well as regression tasks~\cite{hagenaars2021self}.
+There have also been efforts~\cite{yao2021temporal,zhang2022spiking} in proposing mixed frameworks blending SNNs and ANNs, in order to maintain a good balance in efficiency and performance for event-based tasks.
 Our proposed work can be regarded as an attempt along this direction, with its focus on the fine-grained regression task of full-body pose tracking.